thomersch/openstreetmap-calendar/README.md

 ## Unit tests

-When database is running and the local variables `OSMCAL_PG_HOST` and `OSMCAL_PG_PASSWORD` are set, you may run tests:
+When the database is running and the local variables `OSMCAL_PG_HOST` and `OSMCAL_PG_PASSWORD` are set, you may run tests:

 ```